Fill form to unlock content

 Error - something went wrong!

-The term digital transformation has largely been overused and misunderstood, leading many manufacturers to believe they must make huge investments into these efforts.
+The term “digital transformation” has largely been overused and misunderstood, leading many manufacturers to believe they must make huge investments in these efforts.
 But the point of digital transformation, Industry 4.0, or smart-factory initiatives is to make small but impactful changes that improve operations, performance, and costs.

 “You’re trying to increase the efficiency on the plant floor, look for insights, look for ROI, and unlock data,” says Bryan DeBois, Director of Industrial AI at RoviSys, a leading automation and information solutions provider.
 “How can we use digitalization to make a transformative impact on operations?”